talmobi/tor-request/README.md

 // index.js
 module.exports = {
   /**
-   * This is a simple wrapper function around the request library - use it exactly as you would use
+   * This is a simple wrapper function around the request library's request function.
-   * the request library.
+   * Use it as you would use the request library. (see their superb documentation) *
-   *
    * See [request](https://github.com/request/request)
    * url: https://github.com/request/request
    */
-  request: function (err, res, body)
+  request: function (url || opts, function (err, res, body))

   /**
-   * @param {string} ipaddress - ip address of tor server (if running locally it's 127.0.0.1 i.e. localhost)
+   * @param {string} ipaddress - ip address of tor server (localhost by default)
    * @param {number} port - port of the tor server (by default tor runs on port 9050) */
   setTorAddress: function (ipaddress, port) // defaults to localhost, 9050